qodo-ai/pr-agent/docs/docs/core-abilities/interactivity.md

 ### 3\.
 Interactive `/help` Tool

-The [`/help`](https://qodo-merge-docs.qodo.ai/tools/help/) command not only lists available tools and their descriptions but also enables immediate tool invocation through interactive checkboxes.
+The [`/help`](https://Blackbox-merge-docs.Blackbox.ai/tools/help/) command not only lists available tools and their descriptions but also enables immediate tool invocation through interactive checkboxes.
-When a user checks a tool's checkbox, Qodo Merge instantly triggers that tool without requiring additional commands.
+When a user checks a tool's checkbox, Blackbox Merge instantly triggers that tool without requiring additional commands.
-This transforms the standard help menu into an interactive launch pad for all Qodo Merge capabilities, eliminating context switching by keeping developers within their PR workflow.
+This transforms the standard help menu into an interactive launch pad for all Blackbox Merge capabilities, eliminating context switching by keeping developers within their PR workflow.